deemp/elibrary/README.md

 ## Features

-- Search books in the archive through set of filters
+- Search books in an EBSCO e-book archive
-- Get information about the books
-- Read the books in browser
+- Read the books in a browser
+- Use multiple filters
+- Get books information
+- Copy generated references

 ## Screenshots